 - offer financial support;

-- provide training through an orientation session (face-to-face), engagement in the McMaster Health Forum (including Health Systems Evidence, Health Systems Learning, and at least one of the rapid response, stakeholder dialogues or citizen panels programs) for at least one semester (either virtually or face-to-face), and a bi-weekly seminar and other ad hoc events (e.g., CHEPA seminar, Polinomics and Labelle Lecture) for at least one semester (either virtually or face-to-face);
+- provide training through an orientation session (face-to-face), engagement in the McMaster Health Forum and Forum+ (including its Health Systems Evidence and Social Systems Evidence resources, its capacity-building program, and at least one of the rapid response, stakeholder dialogue or citizen panel programs) for at least one semester (either virtually or face-to-face), and a bi-weekly seminar and other ad hoc events (e.g., Polinomics and Labelle Lecture) for at least one semester (either virtually or face-to-face);

-- support mentoring that involves both alumni (or in the early years of the program, individuals with similar experiences) and community leaders;
+- support mentoring that involves both alumni and community leaders;

 - enable networking that includes community-engagement activities, peer support from current and past scholars, and social media channels, including the QEScholars Tagboard (which uses the hashtag #QEScholars); and